fibercrypto/skycoin-wiki/BrainWallet.md

 The hex values are concatenated and hashed, to form the deterministic wallet seed.

+If a password is used, the password should

 ## Naive Entropy Estimates

 Each symbol encodes 4 bits.
 A 3x3 grid encodes 36 bits.
 Four quadrants encode 144 bits.